 Palazzo Medici-Riccardi

-The first palatial Medici home was built in the mid-1400s for Cosimo.
-It’s a three-story structure with increasingly refined stonework on each higher floor.
+Cosimo built the first palatial Medici home in the mid-1400s.
+The three-story structure features increasingly refined stonework on each higher floor.
 Michelangelo lived in this palace as a young man.

-It’s now called the Palazzo Medici-Riccardi for the family that bought it from the Medici in 1659.
-Today, the palace is home to both Florence’s city government offices and a museum—which includes the Medici family’s private gardens and chapel.
+Now called the Palazzo Medici-Riccardi for the family that bought it from the Medici in 1659, the palace houses both Florence’s city government offices and a museum—including the Medici family’s private gardens and chapel.
+Most Florence walking tours highlight this location, making it a must for anyone interested in Medici history.

 The Palazzo Medici-Riccardi was one of the first palaces commissioned for the Medicis.
 Photo Credit: Manuela Musco